 Tip: Some toy libraries offer discounted membership if you volunteer to help out, and you can usually bring your kids along.
 It’s a great budget buster.

 I truly believe that kids are overwhelmed by too much stuff, including toys.
 And by having too many toys available we are teaching them to value less, which is not how I want my boys to grow up.

 Moms you can beat toy clutter.
-By utilizing these strategies you can keep your home calm, your kids happy and your sanity intact.
+By utilizing these strategies you can keep your home calm (especially if you’re in a small home like me), your kids happy and your sanity intact.

 4 thoughts on “9 Toy Management Tips Every Mom Needs To Know”